 - Make a flaxseed egg and add to cauliflower hash browns

 I haven’t said too much about flaxseed oil yet.
 Yes, it is good for you, too.
 It’s an excellent source of ALA (even more so than ground flaxseeds), but with the oil, you don’t get the fiber content so essential to great health.

 1. FLAXSEED MEAL MAY HELP WEIGHT LOSS

 Are you worried about your body weight?
-Because flaxseed meal is full of fiber, adding them to your food helps to fill you up.
+Because flaxseed meal is full of fiber, adding it to your food helps to fill you up.
 Fiber slows digestion (and gives the digestive system an awesome healthy workout), slowing down and reducing the craving for snacks.
 Studies show that flaxseed consumption showed significant reductions in BMI and body fat composition in participants.

 2. FLAXSEED MEAL MAY LOWER BLOOD SUGAR

 Studies show that insoluble fiber, such as is found in flaxseeds, slows the release of sugar into the bloodstream.
 One study combined flaxseed meal with yogurt, which is an excellent way to incorporate the seeds into your diet.
 Flaxseed stabilizes blood sugar levels which can be helpful to those with type 2 Diabetes.

 3. FLAXSEED MEAL CONTAINS PROTEIN

 With a lot of people going for meatless Mondays and eating more plant-based meals in general, flaxseed meal is on the list of protein sources.
 No, you cannot replace a protein meal with flaxseed, but it is a way to add it to your day.
 Plant-based protein may sate your hunger just as well as meat protein.